↑

 The Salt & Sodium Connection

-For people with high blood pressure, an ideal limit is no more than 1,500 mg per day.
-Even cutting back 1,000 mg/day has been shown to improve blood pressure and heart health.
+An ideal limit for people with high blood pressure is no more than 1,500 mg per day.
+Cutting back 1,000 mg/day can improve blood pressure and heart health.

 9 Self-care Tips to Lower Your Blood Pressure

-If you’re working to lower your blood pressure (or lose weight) you need to understand how much sodium is in salt so you can make changes to control your intake.
-Sodium chloride or table salt is approximately 40% sodium.
+If you’re working to lower your blood pressure (or lose weight), you need to understand how much sodium is in salt to make small changes to eat less salt effectively.

 • 1/4 teaspoon salt = 575 mg sodium